 These from-scratch waffles can be made ahead on the weekends, then quickly reheated on busy mornings.

 Now that school is back in session, our mornings are crazy!
-This month Wayfair challenged me to share something I do to smooth out our hectic mornings, so I’m going to share my go-to waffle recipe.
-I like to make a big batch on the weekends and freeze them.
+To help our hectic mornings go more smoothly, I like to make a big batch of waffles on the weekends and freeze them.
 Then they’re ready to go for a quick weekday breakfast.
 My kids love these waffles.